 We’ve also a whole article on the blog about the best and most exciting day trips from Paris.
 Be sure to let yourself be inspired by it.

 Rain won’t ruin your 4 days in Paris, we promise you that.
-Rainy days are awful when we’re on vacation, that’s true, but there is still a way to enjoy those days.
+Rainy days are awful when we’re on vacation, that’s true, but there are still many ways to enjoy those rainy days in Paris.

 - Enjoy a good cup of coffee (or tea) in the bohemian cafés throughout the city and watch the rain fall outside.